 Setting The Cill

-The Cill is supplied over size and needs to be cut to size, This will help if your walls are slighty out and you need any extra room to make the cill level.
+The Cill is supplied oversize and needs to be cut to size.
+This will help if your walls are slightly out and you need any extra room to make the cill level.

 Setting The First Frame

-To hide the joints between the fames and add strength to the frame fixings a h esction profile is added to one frame as shown in the picture the h section and the frame are then lifted against the first frame.
+To hide the joints between the frames and add strength to the frame fixings, an H-section profile is added to one frame as shown in the picture the h section, and the frame is then lifted against the first frame.

-The frames are screwed together through the side where the glass will be fixed later this means the fixing screws will not show when the porch is finished.
+The frames are screwed together through the side where the glass will be fixed later; this means the fixing screws will not show when the porch is finished.
 The screws should be fixed from both sides of the frame.
-Three screws per side is ok and the screws should be a staggered heights on the two side of the frames.
+Three screws per side are ok, and the screws should be a staggered height on the two sides of the frames.

 Reinforced Corner Posts

 Depending on which type of porch conservatory you have ordered the corner post may end flush with the frames, or it may only be flush with one frame as shown in the picture.
 The corner posts are reinforced to add strength to the corners and prevent any warping.

 Check the frames are correct on the inner side of the cill then check they are square and the corners posts are near plumb.
 If all is well which it should be screw the frames down into the cill as shown.
 The screws go where the lower panels or glass will be fitted so they will not show when the porch is completed.

 To make the roof erection easier it better to build the aluminium section of the frame on the floor then lift it onto the porch after its built.
 Once built, you can lift the roof onto the window frames and use the roof as a guide to mark out where you flashing will need to be fixed.